 The Ultimate History Lesson: A Weekend with John Taylor Gatto

-Why a child can receive a meaningful education at home.
+Why a child can receive a meaningful education at home & why protecting that right is important.

 Besides the point that children are the responsibility of parents, parents simply know their child best.
 A parent’s love is like no other and is born the moment they discover they have conceived a child – and only grows from there.